The Highest Credit Scores Explained

 - Your occupation.

-- Who employs you, and how long you have worked for a company.
+- Who employs you, and how long you have worked for your company.

-If you feel that you are not being treated fairly by a lender, you can reach out to The Consumer Financial Protection Bureau.
+If you feel you are not treated fairly by a lender, contact The Consumer Financial Protection Bureau.
 This US government agency ensures that lenders, banks, and other financial institutions do not discriminate.

 Video: Credit Scores and Credit Reports Explained

-Watch this easy-to-understand video that explains the importance of credit scores and credit reports.
+Watch this easy-to-understand video explaining the importance of credit scores and reports.

 Aiming for the Highest Scoring